nan-gogh/Metroid-Prime-4-Routing-Tool/README.md

 ## Disclaimer

 This is a fan-made tool for personal use.
 Metroid Prime 4: Beyond and all related assets are property of Nintendo.
-Map imagery is not included in this repository.